-The free range egg business is booming.
-It has 39% of the egg market in value, and free range eggs experienced the most growth in that category in the past year, according to Retail World Grocery Guide 2012.
+The free-range-egg business is booming.
+It has 39% of the egg market in value, and free-range eggs experienced the most growth in that category in the year to 2012, according to Retail World Grocery Guide 2012.

 Existing free range standards

 Certification standards are set by a range of industry bodies including the Australian Egg Corporation Ltd (AECL, the group which represents most egg producers), Free Range Egg and Poultry Australia (FREPA) and the Free Range Farmers Association Victoria (FRFA) and animal welfare organisations such as the RSPCA and Humane Society International.
 Most organic certification standards also address free range conditions.

 These certification schemes are voluntary, however, and the detail and requirements vary, which means that consumers may not be getting what they expect.
 In particular, the maximum outdoor stocking densities allowed under each standard are diverse and the issue is controversial.
 See animal welfare for details.

 There have been numerous instances of misuse of the "free range" label in recent history: